Alkwix/Penetrating-and-Uncovering-Concealed-Data/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Gained hands-on experience with tools such as Metasploit, Nmap, Wireshark, and Kali Linux.
 - Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
+- Leveraged insecure settings and exposed resources to gain unauthorized access.
+- Navigated compromised systems to locate sensitive data and assess impact.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.